Stuart Air Show to take flight Saturday

 Organizers want the 30th annual Stuart Air Show to make a comeback from last year's canceled show, when rain grounded planes and flooded parking lots, while a pilot in a vintage military plane crashed and died during a practice flight.

-“This year’s show is meaningful just because as much as COVID has been a hard thing for everybody, we are able to have an air show,” said Vinaya.
+"This year's show is meaningful just because as much as COVID has been a hard thing for everybody, we are able to have an air show," Vinaya said.

-“I’m a patriot,” proclaimed Brad Lavour, who drove down from Port St. Lucie to see the practice flights of the F-16.
-“Anybody that doesn’t appreciate this does not understand what America’s all about; what it’s been, what it’s been through,” said Lavour.
+"I'm a patriot," proclaimed Brad Lavour, who drove down from Port St. Lucie to see the practice flights of the F-16.
+"Anybody that doesn't appreciate this does not understand what America's all about, what it's been, what it's been through," Lavour said.

 The Stuart Air Show means the world to Dewey Vinaya.